wanglin2/mind-map/web/src/pages/Doc/en/introduction/index.md

 # Introduction

-`simple-mind-map` is a simple and powerful web mind map library, not dependent on any specific framework.
+`simple-mind-map` 【Chinese name: 思绪 mind map】 is a simple and powerful web mind map library, not dependent on any specific framework.
 Can help you quickly develop mind mapping products.

 > If you just want to use mind mapping, you can also use the demo of this project as a regular online mind mapping tool.
 Click on the 【Online Demo】 in the upper right corner to start using it.
 >